 - An extra payment of $134/month for five years will have reduced your principal by an extra $8,552 at the end of the first five years when your mortgage comes up for renewal, and can save you up to $12,000 in interest over the life of your loan.

 - Your monthly mortgage payment will not increase until your current 2.50% rate rises above 3.54% (because your payment was set at 3.54% to begin with).
 This gives you more payment predictability than if you were only paying the minimum amount.
 In this way, you are benefiting from some of the protection you would have had if you had chosen the fixed rate.
 It’s a good compromise.

 The best part is, every variable-rate mortgage holder can afford to do this.
-I know because the only way to get a variable rate today is to prove to your lender that you can afford to pay a rate of 5.34%, which is the current Mortgage Qualifying Rate that every lender uses to qualify variable-rate borrowers.
+I know because the only way to get a variable rate today is to prove to your lender that you can afford to pay a rate of 5.19%, which is the current Mortgage Qualifying Rate that lender will uses to qualify you.
 As such, setting your mortgage payment based on a rate of only 3.54% should be a snap!

 If you’re a first-time home buyer, you may feel like it’ll take forever to pay off your mortgage.
 But like the power of water dripping on a stone, a little extra prepayment, especially if you start early in your mortgage’s life cycle, can dramatically shorten the amount of time it will take you to become mortgage free.